mm-nasr/mm-nasr/README.md

 ### Hi there 👋

 Welcome to my profile.
-You'll find a mix of a variety of projects in the following areas:
+I'm am aspiring engineer passionate about robotics, autonomous vehicles, and artificial intelligence.

+My experience and knowledge spans the following topics:

 * Modeling and Control